ZivFarin/AmazonUs/README.md

     + Run `flask run` to run the backend.
     + Use postman on 'http://localhost:5000' to see you get a response.
 If you did - it works.
   + Preparing the DB:
-    + Follow the instructions in the [backend video](https://www.youtube.com/watch?v=RcQwcyyCOmM) at about 09:40 on how to set up a DB on your computer.<br/>Note that your password should be 'password' and the DB name should be 'amazonus'
+    + Follow the instructions in the [backend video](https://www.youtube.com/watch?v=RcQwcyyCOmM) at about 09:40 on how to set up a DB on your computer.<br/>Note that your password should be '12345678' and the DB name should be 'amazonus'
 + <u>Running the Frontend</u>